YU88John/jenkins-ecr-ecs-devops/setup.md

 After Jenkins server is running, try `SSH` it from your local machine via Git Bash or any other unix cli.
 Please ensure Jenkins server is installed with this command: `sudo systemctl status jenkins`. <br>
 Once it shows **RUNNING** you are good to go.
-In case if things go wrong and Jenkins server is not up and running, please install it manually using this documentation: https://www.jenkins.io/doc/book/installing/linux/#debianubuntu
+In case things go wrong and Jenkins server is not up and running, please install it manually using this documentation: https://www.jenkins.io/doc/book/installing/linux/#debianubuntu

 Log in to the Jenkins UI with its public IP on port `8080`.
 It will show the path where you can get the Administrator password to unlock Jenkins. (`/var/jenkins_home/secrets/initialAdminPassword`). <br>